premkiran7/100-days-of-code/r1-log.md

 ### R1D1

 Spent ~2 hours and finished the Basic HTML and CSS challenges as part of the Responsive Web Design Certification

+### R1D2

+Have to improve tomorrow after a poor start